-Bournemouth – Going into AFC Bournemouth’s clash with Barnsley, the squad’s future was shrouded in doubt.
+Bournemouth – Going into match with Barnsley, the squad’s future was shrouded in doubt.
 The Boscombe-based side, although undefeated, had drawn with West Brom, Blackpool, and Hull City.
-If they were to get promoted, they would need to beat all of these sides consistently.
+To secure promotion, they would need to beat all of these sides consistently.
 The Cherries owe this to academy product Jordan Zemura.

-Additionally, they were blown out by Norwich City in the EFL Cup 6-0.
+Earlier, Norwich City blew them out in the EFL Cup 6-0.
 Their second-round exit came after they routed MK Dons 5-0.
 Norwich City has since lost every match in the Premier League, including a 5-0 defeat against Manchester City.

 All of these results worried Cherries fans.
 To make matters worse, one of the hottest prospects in the game left their squad for Spanish giants Villarreal.